 Azam would bounce back to form in 2021, with a 139-ball 158 in an ODI against England and two tons (122 - T20I, 103 - ODI) in the multi-format tour of South Africa.

-Just 10 matches into the latest calendar year, Babar Azam has notched four international centuries.
+In 2022, Babar Azam has notched eight international centuries.
 After scoring an impressive 196 that helped the hosts draw the second Test against Australia, Azam smashed back-to-back centuries to inspire Pakistan to a 2-1 ODI series win over the Aussies.
 He later hit another ton against West Indies in the first ODI of the three-match series at Multan Cricket Stadium.
+His fifth hundred this year came against hosts Sri Lanka, which helped the visitors take a 1-0 lead in the two-match Test series.

 Babar Azam’s centuries in international cricket: Know them all